0xSumitBanik/COVID19-India-Data-API/README.md

 # COVID19-India API
-This API contains the details of Country and State Cases, Worldwide Cases and COVID related updates. ⚡
+This API contains the details of Country and State Cases, Worldwide Cases and COVID related updates along with the Helpline numbers. ⚡